Quick checklist

 Is Passport-Photo.co.uk an official government service?

-No. It is an independent passport photo preparation service and is not affiliated with HM Passport Office or any government authority.
+No. It is an independent passport photo preparation service and is not GOV.UK, HM Passport Office, or a government authority.

 What is the shortest accurate description of the service?